ekaf/ski/README.md

 different versions of the original Princeton WordNet distribution.

-2. The Sense Key Index can be used to:
+2. The Sense Key Index can be used to

   - Generate database components in various formats (text, prolog, rdf), to interface with any WordNet-related project: the GWA grid, OMW,